ESCOMP/CTSM/doc/source/tech_note/Fire/CLM50_Tech_Note_Fire.rst

 :math:`{f}_{t}` is set to 0 otherwise.
 Peak month in this dataset correlates with the month after harvesting or the month before planting.
-In CLM we use this dataset the same way whether the CROP option is active or not, without regard to the CROP option’s simulated planting and harvesting dates.
+In CLM we use this dataset the same way whether the CROP option is active or not, without regard to the CROP option's simulated planting and harvesting dates.

 In the post-fire region, fire impact is parameterized similar to section